 What does this project enable?

-Australian climate researchers are able to undertake research at the forefront of climate science.
-The DeVL has prepared the data services and tools to permit a diverse range of innovative research to be undertaken with CMIP5/6.
+Australian climate researchers are able to undertake cutting-edge science climate research which underpins all climate projects and policy for Australia.
+The Climate Science DeVL project provides the data management, services and tools to permit a diverse range of innovative research to be undertaken with CMIP5/6 data.